 What outerwear to wear with a fur skirt

-However, today, there is another good reason to get one.
-As we get older, many of us get osteoporosis to some degree.
+However, today, there is another good reason to get an outerwear skirt.
+As we get older, many of us get osteoporosis to some degree or another.
 These women have a hard time wearing heavy, long down coats or long, heavy coats at all.
 Thus, the idea of outerwear separates served to keep the weight on the shoulders and spine lower and reduce the risk of static fatigue fractures of the vertebrae.
 Given this background, the natural choice to style the hairy beauty is a jacket.A fur skirt is outerwear.
 Style it like that with a jacket. #styleadvice Click To Tweet

 I bought this skirt to wear it with a jacket over another skirt.
 Sometimes my back just hurts from sitting at the computer all day long at work.
 Only because it’s an It thing now, I styled it as a real skirt as it is meant to be by the designers.
 Since at negative temperatures in the double digits everyone bundles up, the added weight just shifts the spectrum.
 When layering it is important to not look like a dumpling.

 In summary: This faux fur-skirt trend is a no-no for anyone who minds adding pounds with their daily (indoor) outfit.
-However, as outerwear in cold climate countries with negative double digits it’s a welcome alternative to a heavy long down coat when worn with a jacket over a skirt, and a stylish variation of the jacket with quilted skirt look.
+However, as outerwear in cold climate regions with negative double digits, it’s a welcome alternative to a heavy long down coat when worn with a jacket over a skirt, and a stylish variation of the jacket with quilted skirt look.

 Will you jump the bandwagon of the faux fur everything beyond accessories?
 Have you already jumped the bandwagon?
 What did you buy?
 How do you style it?